TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 **Developer:** Subset Games
 **Year:** 2012

 FTL is brutal, unforgiving, and absolutely brilliant.
 It's a roguelike space strategy game that creates emergent stories through its systems.
 Every run is different, every decision matters, and you will fail - repeatedly.
 But those failures create the best stories.
 Your Mantis boarding party gets stuck on an enemy ship as it explodes.
 Your weapons malfunction during a crucial battle.
 A solar flare kills half your crew.
 The game's genius is in how it makes you care about your randomly generated crew members within minutes, then rips them away.
-The pause-and-plan combat is tense, the ship customization is deep, and the soundtrack is hauntingly perfect.
+The pause-and-plan combat is tense, the ship customisation is deep, and the soundtrack is hauntingly perfect.
 It's "just one more run" incarnate.

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>